theking465/catanworldexplorersbot/README.md

 # catanworldexplorersbot
-repo for the discord bot for /r/catanworldexplorers discord server
+Repository for the discord bot used at the /r/catanworldexplorers discord server.

 Feel free to open an issue or PR if you wish to contribute.